LIVE WHERE THE ADVENTURE BEGINS

-Look no further than your new backyard in Lewisburg to find a waterway full of adventure.
+Look no further than your new backyard in the Greenbrier Valley to find a waterway full of adventure.
 The free-flowing Greenbrier River cut through this land millions of years ago, leaving a beautiful adventure oasis.
 Today you can paddle, fish and swim along this meandering waterway.
-The river has multiple access points making it easy to squeeze in a short, AM outing or tackle a multi-day excursion.
+The river has multiple access points making it easy to squeeze in a short, morning outing or tackle a multi-day excursion.

 Blaze your own trail